CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/OPS.1.2.2 Archiving.txt

 ### 1.1 Introduction

 Archiving plays a special role in the document management process, as it is expected that the documents will be available until the expiration of a given retention period and, on the other hand, their confidentiality and integrity will be preserved.
-In addition, the context must be preserved so that the respective stored process can be reconstructed.
+In addition, the context must be preserved so that the respective stored process can be reconstructed again.

 Throughout the duration of long-term storage, measures to preserve information and, if necessary, evidential conservation measures must be implemented.